erikdubois/GithubTutorial/README.md

 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

-Bookmark this link to have one of the better guide to know all about github and thank me later.
+Bookmark this link to have one of the better guides to know all about github and thank me later.

 https://www.atlassian.com/git/tutorials